akcoder24/Pred_Supervised_ML/README.md

 ## This repository is a part of internship assignment given by THE SPARKS FOUNDATIONS

-This uses the linear regression to predict
+This uses the linear regression to predict the results expected by the user.